Unfair Dismissal Lawyers NSW

 4. If I resigned, can I still make an unfair dismissal claim?

-Yes, in some cases if you have resigned you may still be eligible to make an unfair dismissal claim.
+Yes, in some cases if an employee resigns they may still be eligible to make an unfair dismissal claim.

 This is when a ‘Constructive Dismissal‘ occurs.
-A constructive dismissal is when the employee, because of the conduct or actions of their employer, is left with no other choice but to resign.
+A constructive dismissal is when the employee resigns, because of the conduct or actions of their employer.
 The single most common situation that this occurs in is when an employer gives their employee an ultimatum by telling them that they must resign or be sacked.
 Again, this is another complex area of Employment Law that requires legal advice to determine eligibility.

 5. What is the difference between unfair dismissal and unlawful termination?

-An employee who is not eligible to make an unfair dismissal claim may still be able to make an Unlawful Termination Claim (also called a General Protections Claim).
+An employee who is not eligible to make a claim may still be able to make an Unlawful Termination Claim (also called a General Protections Claim).
 This type of claim does not look at whether the dismissal itself was unreasonable, unjust or unfair.
-Instead it looks at whether the reason behind the dismissal was contrary to the law (unlawful).
+Instead it looks at whether the reason behind the dismissal was contrary to unfair dismissal laws (unlawful).

 Common situations in which a termination is deemed unlawful: